ruggerocastagnola/Arduino-Timer/README.md

 To set the duration of a timer cycle in milliseconds (default: 1000ms)

     int getDuration()
 To get the duration of a timer cycle in milliseconds

     void setLoop( bool )
 To set if the timer must loop or not

     bool isLoop()
 To get if the timer is looping or not

     bool isActive()
-To get if the timer is currently running.
+To get if the timer is currently running

     void start()
 To start the timer

     void start( int, bool )
 Convenience method to start the timer with a duration and loop flag

     void stop()
 To stop the timer

     int checkTime()
 To check how much time has passed since the start of the timer.
-If the timer loop is complete, returns -1.
+If the timer loop is complete, returns -1

     bool isFinished()